 What would I have wished?

-I wished you dared to come and see me, but you let the years pass as if we have all the time in the world.
+I wish you dared to come and see me, but you let the years pass as if we have all the time in the world.
+When crying and asking to see you, you weren’t near me.
+Not even for my birthdays.

 You haven’t been there to make me feel safe.
 You weren’t there to see that